radboy-mccoy/digital-garden-take2/_pages/index.md

 # Welcome! 🌱

 Here lives my assorted creative output.
+It's a digital garden, something between a blog and a notebook that grows as my ideas and the connections between them develop.
 I hope you'll enjoy looking around and keep coming back as the site grows.

 <img src="{{ site.baseurl }}/assets/welcome.jpeg"/>